especies

 medir entre 30 cm y 1.2 m, según la especie.

-There are over 80 species of parrotfish living in coral
+There are over 80 species of parrotfish living in

-reefs around the world.
-Often fancifully colored, they
+coral reefs around the world.
+Often fancifully

-made up of fused teeth.
-Locally there are over a
+mouth, which is made up of fused teeth.
+In the

-dozen species, though we will mention just a few of
+species, though we will mention just a few of

 those easier to identify.
-Whether feeding, mating or
+Whether feeding, mating

-sleeping, parrotfish offer us some of the more
+or sleeping, parrotfish offer us some of the more

 bizarre and memorable behavioral eccentricities